brimdata/zed/docs/data-model/zson.md

 * a type as [encoded below](#25-types), followed by
 * a right angle bracket `>`.

-A `time` value corresponds to 64-bit epoch nanoseconds and thus not all possible RFC 3339 date/time strings are valid.
+A `time` value corresponds to 64-bit Unix epoch nanoseconds and thus not all possible RFC 3339 date/time strings are valid.
 In addition, nanosecond epoch times overflow on April 11, 2262.
 For the world of 2262, a new epoch can be created well in advance